veekaybee/veekaybee.github.io/content/blog/2022-07-26-deep-learning.md

 for AWS MX(+Amazon Elastic Inference) with Python3 ______________________________________ source activate amazonei_mxnet_p36
 for base Python3 (CUDA 11.0) _______________________________________________________________________ source activate python3
 ```
-The deep learning instance comes with PyTorch build in in a conda environment, but these dependencies tend to fall out of sync with each other.
+The deep learning instance comes with PyTorch pre-buildt in a conda environment, but these dependencies tend to fall out of sync with each other.
 Usually it's easier to start from scratch, especially since `examples` [installs its own dependencies.](https://github.com/pytorch/examples/blob/7ed7ac7b01add7ca29d45f25700e73a4b517ccea/run_python_examples.sh#L41)

 So then you can run: